shahcompbio/wgs/docs/setup_dev_env.md

 NOTE: you can set the server to `null` if all containers are available locally.

+To pull all containers locally, use the `pull_wgs_containers.py` script.
+The containers are specified in containers.yaml.

 ##### reference data
 You need to download the reference data to `/refdata' directory on the node.
 The data can be downloaded from blob.